 Please do not hesitate to contact A-Team Carpet Clean for more information concerning proper stain removal techniques and carpet repair services.

-Oklahoma has been known to break rainfall records during the spring season.
-Due to the excessive flooding every spring, we receive many calls for rain water getting in homes.
+Oklahoma has been known to break rainfall records during the spring and fall seasons.
+Due to the excessive flooding, we receive many calls for rain water getting in homes.
 Here are our DIY water damage testing tips to test your home for potentially harmful moisture that should be removed with professional extraction, cleaning, and drying equipment.

 Tips on how to check for “smart” water that could damage or produce a foul odor in the future: